CactusQ/remote_arrow/README.md

 ```
 from RemoteArrow import RemoteDataset

-# Uploads file to the server, and connects object (table) to the resulting Flight
+# Uploads file to the server, and connects to the resulting Flight
 client_A = RemoteDataset("some_file.csv")

 # Take first 4 rows (remote procedure call)